willxxy/ECG-Byte/README.md

 And in the bash launch script, set the cuBLAS workspace variable `export CUBLAS_WORKSPACE_CONFIG=":4096:8"`.

 Note that these settings can slow training/inference and may fall back to less-efficient kernels.

+7. **Non-determinimsm via `do_sample=True` despite seeding** - Using do_sample=True (with default sampling hyperparameters) intentionally introduces randomness at generation time.
-Additionally, sampling (do_sample=True) will still produce different outputs unless you reseed (e.g., torch.manual_seed(...)) immediately before each generation call or switch to deterministic decoding strategies such as greedy or beam search.
-Therefore, we suggest to turn this off.
+ Sampling (do_sample=True) will still produce different outputs unless you reseed (e.g., torch.manual_seed(...)) immediately before each generation call or switch to deterministic decoding strategies such as greedy or beam search.
+Therefore, we have updated the generation to turn this off.

 ## Acknowledgements <a name="ack"></a>
 This work is done in collaboration with the Mario Lemieux Center for Heart Rhythm Care at Allegheny General Hospital.